Sustainability was selected by SKA staff and leaders as a foundational value of the nascent SKA Observatory (SKAO).

 What is SKAO doing to minimise its carbon footprint?

-Since power consumption represents over 95% of the SKA’s carbon footprint, we are committed to exploring and implementing mechanisms that ensure that we use electricity generated from renewable sources wherever possible.
+Since power consumption represents a significant fraction of the SKA’s carbon footprint, we are committed to exploring and implementing mechanisms that ensure that we use electricity generated from renewable sources wherever possible.

 The highest priority, and the best opportunity to reduce our environmental impact, is to use electricity generated using solar photovoltaic panels at the SKA sites in Australia and in South Africa.
 At this stage, SKAO is planning to invest in feasibility-studies by engaging with companies that could implement renewables-based power systems at the telescope sites.
 In response to a call issued by SKAO, a number of companies have already expressed interest in supplying renewable power to the SKA sites.
 SKAO is now planning the work required to ensure that these solutions can be implemented.